Are You Viewing Marriage As A Financial Liability?

 What are the advantages?

 There is strength in numbers; two heads working for a single goal are better than one.
-Being married entitles you to having a supporter no matter what financial situation you are in- this is if your spouse is truly concerned about your well-being.
+Being married entitles you to have a supporter no matter what financial situation you are in- this is if your spouse is truly concerned about your well-being.